lwvmobile/m17-fme/docs/Example_Usage.md

 Device Options:

   -a            List All Pulse Audio Input Sources and Output Sinks (devices).
-  -g <float>    Disable Auto Gain and Apply Static Gain Value to Encoded Audio Output (0.01 - 25.00).
+  -g <float>    Set Autogain (0) or Set Manual Gain Value (Percentage) to Decoded Audio Output (0.01 - 25.00).
-                Note: Decimal Gain Value of 0.01 is 1%, Decimal Gain Value of 25.00 is 2500%
+                Note: Decimal Gain Value of 0.01 is 1%, Decimal Gain Value of 25.00 is 2500%.
+Default is 1.0 for 100%.

 Input Options: